$3.5 Million Seattlement

 Commercial tractor-trailer accidents are the most dangerous of all truck accidents.
 Thus, they can pose great risks to other drivers on the road.
 According to the National Highway Transportation Safety Administration, the weight of tractor-trailers is nearly 20 times more than the average passenger vehicle.

-Sadly, no matter how careful you drive, you cannot control how other people drive.
-Therefore, if you become injured in a truck accident, it’s important to know how to protect your rights and file a truck accident claim.
+Sadly, no matter how carefully you drive, you cannot control how other people drive.
+That’s why, if you are ever seriously been injured in a truck accident, it’s important to know how to protect your rights and file a truck accident claim.

 Truck Accident Attorney